psteiger/LocationFetcher/README.md

 }
 ```

-This library provides a simple location component, `LocationFetcher`, for use in any `FragmentActivity` class, or any `Context` class, to make your Android app location-aware.
+This library provides a simple location component, `LocationFetcher`, requiring only either an `FragmentActivity` instance or a `Context` instance, to make your Android app location-aware.

 The service uses GPS and network by default and needs `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION`.